yuuzi/eucalyptus_node_add/README.md

 if you want to eucalyptus-nc & eucalyptus-walrus on Ubuntu12.04server you should be
-# apt-get install capistrano
+"# apt-get install capistrano"
-# cd hogehoge/sample
+"# cd hogehoge/sample"
-# cap eucalyptus
+"# cap eucalyptus"

 if you want to eucalyptus-nc on Ubuntu12.04server you should be
-# apt-get install capistrano
+"# apt-get install capistrano"
-# cd hogehoge/sample
+"# cd hogehoge/sample"
-# cap nc
+"# cap nc"

 if you want to eucalyptus-walrus on Ubuntu12.04server you should be
-# apt-get install capistrano
+"# apt-get install capistrano"
-# cd hogehoge/sample
+"# cd hogehoge/sample"
-# cap walrus
+"# cap walrus"